Skip to Main Content

 Understanding Film Fixer Services Pricing

-Here is what that looks like on the ground.
-Fixer costs depend on the scope of services needed, the length of buy-in, the country, and the complexity of the production.
-While we do not publish specific rates — they differ too much by project to be meaningful — here is how pricing mostly works and what factors influence the investment.
+Fixer costs depend on the scope of services needed, the length of the engagement, the country, and the complexity of the production.
+We do not publish set rates, since they vary too much by project to mean much.
+Still, the points below show how pricing mostly works and what drives the cost.

 • Person fixers mostly charge day rates that differ significantly by country and experience level